namtvit07/pushpop/README.md

 **Next steps**

 + Write and test more jobs.
 See the [Pushpop API Documentation](#pushpop-api-documentation) below for more examples of what you can do.
-See [pushpop-recipes](https://github.com/keenlabs/pushpop-recipes) for reusable code and inspiration.
+See [pushpop-recipes](https://github.com/keenlabs/pushpop-recipes) for reusable code and inspiration!
 + Continue on to the [Deploy Guide](#deploy-guide) to deploy the job you just created.

 ## Deploy Guide